Penrith, Cumbria: Buses and coaches

 Local bus services are operated mostly by Stagecoach Cumbria & North Lancashire, with links to Carlisle, Keswick and Ullswater, with less frequent ones to Windermere, Appleby-in-Westmorland and Kendal.
-There is also a 646 town service, run by the local NBM Motors, serving most of the town once an hour.
-Fellrunner buses connect Penrith to villages in the Eden Valley.
-A daily service to Alston and Newcastle is run by Wright Brothers of Nenthead.
+Other buses service the local villages and within the town itself.

 The bus station is in the town centre, off Sandgate; many services also stop at the railway station.

 National Express operate two long-distance coach routes with stops in Penrith.
-Route 182 runs from Birmingham to Edinburgh and the 590 links Glasgow to London.

 Roads

 Penrith is close to junction 40 of the M6 motorway.
 The A66, A6 and A686 intersect in the town.

 The town has several taxi firms licensed by Westmorland and Furness Council.
 The main rank is in Sandgate in the middle of town, near the bus station, with another outside the railway station.

 Cycling

 The National Cycle Network's major National Route 7 runs through the town and National Route 71 stops just short of its southern edge.